Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

 A five-stamp mini-pane features the poem in the author’s handwriting in a version that varies slightly from the one made famous by Britain’s Punch magazine.

-An official first-day cover was cancelled in Guelph, Ont.
+An official first-day cover was also serviced with a Guelph, Ont., cancel.

 1968 ARMISTICE ISSUE